engin100/950/labs/lab-7-prelab.md

 --->
 ## Procedure

 This is the second part of the introduction to Altium.
 In this assignment, you will draw a schematic for a power board and then turn that schematic into a PCB.
 There has been a video created that walks through all of the steps of making the schematic and then making a PCB.
 It is a relatively long process (the video is about one hour and fifteen minutes), but it really shows you all of the steps of going through the process.
+[The video is here.](https://www.youtube.com/watch?v=t0okf__stjg)

 ### Onwards and Upwards (Upwards = to PCB Design)